Twincharging your engine

 Obviously there is quite a large heat build up issue so a larger intercooler is a pre-requisite.
 Some set ups use a twin intercooler at each stage, others stick with a larger capacity intercooler and these can always be sprayed with water or nitrous to further reduce the intake temperatures.

 The trick after you have plumbed in the second compressor is getting the mapping and air fuel ratios right.
-Failure to get this right can lead to over fuelling and or detonation in the engine.
-A twincharged engine is best set up on a rolling road with proper diagnostic equipment and most cars will need an aftermarket ECU to cope with the extra mapping requirements.
+Failure to get this right can lead to over fueling and/or detonation in the engine.
+A twin charged engine is best set up on a rolling road with proper diagnostic equipment and most cars will need an aftermarket ECU to cope with the extra mapping requirements.

 If you liked this page please share it with your friends, drop a link to it in your favourite forum or use the bookmarking options to save it to your social media profile.

 Please use our forums if you wish to ask a tuning question, and please note we do not sell parts or services, we are just an online magazine.

 Help us improve, leave a suggestion or tip